so1tsuda/r4bioinfo/R_Wim_Krijnen/README.md

 ### 9.2 Getting information on downloaded sequences

 **Example 1.**
-Let’s download sequences related to the species homo sapi- ens and a gene name like ”CCND3”.
+Let’s download sequences related to the species homo sapiens and a gene name like ”CCND3”.

 	# download sequences related to the species homo sapiens and a gene name like ”CCND3”.
 	choosebank("genbank")